 San Antonio Missions UNESCO World Heritage Site Tour

-As one of the most historic cities in the country, San Antonio is seeped in culture and tales of the past, making a motorcoach tour a great way to experience it.
+As one of the most historic cities in the country, San Antonio is seeped in culture and tales of the past, making a motorcoach tour / historical tour a great way to experience it.
 On the San Antonio Missions UNESCO World Heritage Site Tour, visitors will enjoy learning about the missions of the past and their impact on San Antonian culture of the modern day.
 Set off on this adventure to learn about five sites that made up a huge part of San Antonio's intriguing past.

 During this Grayline tour, guests will enjoy 3.5 hours of interesting history.
 See the different mission sites as well as watch the award-winning 'Gente de Razon' film.
 See the Rose Window and the irrigation system, Espada Aqueduct & Acequia.
 During the tour, you will also be able to hear live and recorded narrated history about the Spanish Missions and San Antonio.